SPF-OST/optihood/FINE/readme.md

 Moreover, the platform offers the possibility to introduce non-linear part-load modeling.

 ## Limits we might have to change
-- For now, it seems that the clusterization of the whole horizon by typical days is imposed
+- For now, it seems that the clusterization of the whole horizon by typical days is imposed (can be fixed to no clusterization)
 - Operation color maps are only available for a one year horizon
 - No title on the graphs plotted